mmb-carb/GATE/USAGE.md

 * **diurnal_weekend** - 24 columns, giving hourly fractions for a weekend diurnal pattern, sums to 1.0
 * **monthly** - 12 columns, giving month-of-year fractions, sums to 12.0
 * **weekly** - 7 columns, giving day-of-week fractions, sums to 7.0

+The example data provided with the model is for California, and comes from a data pull done on the U.S. Beauro of Transportation Statistics [website](https://www.transtats.bts.gov/databases.asp?Mode_ID=1&Mode_Desc=Aviation&Subject_ID2=0) on December 20, 2016.

 #### VERSION